 AEIOU Foundation has been established in Queensland since 2005, and in South Australia since 2014.
 We've supported thousands of young children to achieve their developmental goals, and are excited to now be helping families in the ACT.

 This world-class autism centre is made possible with $4.5 million in capital funding from the John James Foundation.

 The centre was made possible due to the partnership and support of the John James Foundation, who not only funded the construction of the facility but also developed, project managed and retained the building.
 This service forms part of the broader John James Village precinct, and facilitates the provision of specialist education and development for young children and their families.
 The AEIOU centre in Canberra consolidates the John James Foundation's commitment to strengthening health outcomes in the community.

 The facility was designed to include sustainable building elements, and includes building elements such as a 33KwH solar energy system with battery storage to generate green energy and to provide AEIOU with a passive income from distributing surplus energy production back to the main energy grid supply.

 The NDIS and AEIOU

 As a NDIS-approved service provider, eligible families are able to secure reasonable and necessary support to access our program.
-To find out more, contact AEIOU's in-house NDIS Support team by emailing email@example.com.
+To find out more, contact AEIOU's in-house NDIS Support Team by emailing firstname.lastname@example.org.